diksiais/chemical-structure-AI-agent/README.md

-# AI Chemical Research Agent
+# ⚗️Chemical Structure Research Agent

 This project is a Python-based AI research assistant that, given a chemical name or CAS number, retrieves the chemical structure image from PubChem, stores it in a local database, and searches for related academic papers using the Semantic Scholar API.
 The application features an easy-to-use web UI built with Streamlit.